Table of Contents

 Here is a quick 1 minute Black Fungus Salad recipe video

-This Black Fungus Salad was on the top of my list as well of recipe to try when I got back home.
+This Black Fungus Salad was on the top of my list as well of the recipes to try when I got back home.
 Just about any Asian grocery store will have dried black fungus in stock.
 It could also be listed under the names wood ear or cloud ear fungus.
 For the Black Fungus Salad the smaller the fungus the better.
 To hydrate just place them in a big bowl of water and leave for a while.
 They will absorb a lot, and I mean a lot, of water and get a whole lot bigger.

 Yields 4 servings